merenlab/merenlab.org/software/anvio/help/main/programs/anvi-update-structure-database/index.md

                                &#45;&#45;gene&#45;caller&#45;ids 1,4,5
 </div>

-Then the strucutral analysis for genes 4 and 5 will be added to your <span class="artifact-n">[structure-db](/software/anvio/help/main/artifacts/structure-db)</span>.
+Then the structural analysis for genes 4 and 5 will be added to your <span class="artifact-n">[structure-db](/software/anvio/help/main/artifacts/structure-db)</span> (assuming templates are found).
 Gene 1 will be ignored, since it is already present.

 If instead you want to re-run the structural analysis on genes that are already in your <span class="artifact-n">[structure-db](/software/anvio/help/main/artifacts/structure-db)</span>, you'll need to specify that by adding the flag `--rerun-genes`